Is “The Cowboy Way” still tenable in the modern age? We’d like to think so.

 It is imaginable that somewhere every day a cowboy is watching the sunset and wondering if his days are numbered.
 It’s a plausible notion to consider.
-In fact, has been explored in movies, novels, ballads, and poetry for over a century.
-Living Life “The Cowboy Way”.
+In fact, it’s been explored in movies, novels, ballads, and poetry for over a century.

 What is “The Cowboy Way”?

 Simply put, it depicts people that live with unbendable integrity, a code of unquestionable truth.
 And a sense of undying love for any person or critter that needs help.
 It is not hampered by race or gender.
 It is the pioneer spirit that drove the frontiersman to blaze wagon trails through unchartered territories, build a nation for free people, and ultimately put a man on the moon.

 While it is typically envisioned as a soft-spoken stoic gentleman with a wide-brimmed hat, icy stare, spurred-up boots, and faster-than-light gun hand, the characteristics have likewise held consistent with American GI’s in WWII, Korea, Vietnam, Iraq, Afghanistan, etc. As well as the lawmen in every U.S. community, and the wives, nurses, mothers, grandmothers, and sisters that gave these men their strength and mourned their passing.
 “The Cowboy Way” is the age-old understanding that despite walking into a hail of gunfire, a man can’t be stopped when he knows he’s “right.”

 After that, the generalizations and applications to social positions are nonstop.
 Any time an individual, any person, makes an independent attempt at business they’re considered a “cowboy.”
 The same can be said whenever a person goes beyond gentle norms to make a stand against oppression or faces a challenge of insurmountable odds.
 They are being a “cowboy.”

 How to Maintain the “Cowboy Lifestyle”